hackademix/nscl/ReadMe.md

 To start using the NSCL, just add this repository as a git [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) and integrate the [include.sh](https://github.com/hackademix/nscl/blob/main/include.sh) script in your browser extensions building workflow.

+Please use the [issue tracker](https://github.com/hackademix/nscl/issues) here for bug reports and RFEs, and [this forum](https://forums.informaction.com/viewforum.php?f=27) for general discussion.

 ![NoScript Commons Library](https://raw.githubusercontent.com/hackademix/nscl/main/nscl-logo.png)